Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

 Is it challenging to understand what your child is saying?

-Although intelligibility norms tend to vary, the following information adapted from ASHA’s comprehensive summary – Neurological and developmental foundations of speech acquisition can help you in deciding whether or not to seek the assistance of an experienced and certified speech language pathologist:
+Intelligibility norms tend to vary.
+The following information has been adapted from ASHA’s comprehensive summary – Neurological and developmental foundations of speech acquisition.
+It may help you in deciding whether or not to seek the assistance of an experienced and certified speech language pathologist:

 By 2 years old = 26-50% of children are intelligible (Weiss, 1982)

 By 2 years 6 months old = 51-70% of children are intelligible (Weiss, 1982)

 By 3 years old = 71-80% of children are intelligible (Weiss, 1982)

 Additional research reveals that by 3 years old = 73% (or, 50-80%) of children are intelligible when judged by three unfamiliar listeners.
 (Vihman, 1988)

 It should also be noted that according to Vihman, “…children who used more complex sentences were more difficult to understand (1988).”

 By 4 years old 93% (or, 73-100%) of children are intelligible in conversational speech with unfamiliar listeners (Gordon-Brannan, 1993 cited in Gordon-Brannan, 1994).

 If the above information is too hard to remember, here’s a good GENERAL rule of thumb: